Variable Scopes

 While it is possible to create templates without a good understanding of scope, it may be helpful to understand how liquid variables are scoped in order to create truly reusable template or integrate smoothly with code written by other developers.

-On a more advanced level, if you are creating reusable templates that you want to allow other people to use without messing up their templates while still using readable variable names, all you need to do is be careful to save your objects on the child scope and when your template is done rendering it will not have disturbed any of the parent template objects or variables.
-For example: you could use the variable "start" even if the same variable is used by a parent template, and when your template is done rendering the "start" object would be unchanged inside its scope.
+By using variable scopes effectively, developers can create and edit intuitive and reusable templates without interfering with functionality implemented by other template developers on the same site.
+All the developer needs to do is store their objects on the child scope and when their template is done rendering it will not have disturbed any of the parent template objects or variables.
+For example: you could use the variable "start" even if the same variable is used by a parent template, and when your template is done rendering the "start" object would be unchanged in the parent scope.

 • var stores the variable on the current scope.
 Once the current scope is completed, the variable will no longer be accessible.
 This is the default functionality for everything except for the {% assign %} and {% set %} methods.